All Pupils have their own Personal Notebook Tablet

 Information and Communication Technology has had a huge impact on all our lives, not least in education.
 The pace of change is unprecedented and the expectation is that all young people will leave school proficient in the use of this technology.

-In our review of the IT strategy for the school, we introduced a one-to-one scheme in September 2016 and now every pupil in the school is issued with a Microsoft Surface 3 when they start, which is theirs until they leave the school.
-In brief, this device combines the best features of a Windows based computer, with tablet technology.
-Office 365 facilitates access to files and open up opportunities for collaboration.
-This link provides more information about these devices:
+In our review of the IT strategy for the school, we introduced a one-to-one scheme in September 2016 and now every pupil in the school is issued with a Personal Notebook Computer when they start, which is theirs until they leave the school.
+This device facilitates access to files and open up opportunities for collaboration.

 In this context, the first thing that we need to accept is that there is no ‘app’ for good teaching.
-As a staff we are totally committed to continuously improving the quality of teaching and learning at Luckley and we firmly believe that although the Surface Tablets will not do this on their own – they certainly have the potential to help.
-The ability to take written notes, collaborate on class projects, and receive and hand in homework electronically and all within the context of the familiar ‘Windows’ platform currently used in school will permit us to work far more efficiently.
-Furthermore immediate access to the world of the ‘Microsoft Education’ community will enable us to investigate many of the exciting projects being made available to all areas of schools curriculum.
+As a staff we are totally committed to continuously improving the quality of teaching and learning at Luckley and we firmly believe that although the Tablets will not do this on their own – they certainly have the potential to help.
+The ability to take written notes, collaborate on class projects, and receive and hand in homework electronically enables us to work far more efficiently.

 The following Q & As will explain a bit more about how the scheme works:

 A. Each pupil will be provided with a device for the duration of their education.
 This will remain the property of the school.

 Q. Who is responsible for loss or damage of the device?

 A. The school will insure the devices, however there may be a small excess charge in the case of severe damage or loss.

 Q. What if my child forgets to take it into school?

 A. We will keep a limited supply of spare devices which can be issued at short notice.